CloudSecurityAlliance/gsd-project/postmortems/Use of CVE to differentiate text.md

 |CVE-2021-33751|Storage Spaces Controller Elevation of Privilege Vulnerability This CVE ID is unique from CVE-2021-34460, CVE-2021-34510, CVE-2021-34512, CVE-2021-34513.|
 |CVE-2021-26880|Storage Spaces Controller Elevation of Privilege Vulnerability|

+# Conclusions:

+1. Ensure Security Identifiers have sufficient original sourcing in order to determine what they are/apply to.
+2. For many Security ID's the description text doesn't matter that much